 Criticism of Rory Sutherland's comments about capitalism

 If he's stepping out beyond advertising, there's a question to be answered.
+Update: 24 Feb 2025: Sutherland is now addressing inequality etc - scroll for the update.

-Ostensibly, Rory Sutherland is a purveyor of popular useful ideas - which is why I’m mentioning him here.
+Rory Sutherland is a purveyor of popular useful ideas - which is why I’m mentioning him here.

 He’s an ad-man, Vice Chairman at Ogilvy UK and self-proclaimed conservative.
 He’s also an entertaining anecdotalist and conversationalist.
 Within the marketing industry he has a useful function.
 For many years, he’s encouraged that sector to be more mischievous, to be more thoughtful.
 His talks are peppered with counter-intuitive stories about how the world really works.